Convención celebrates 100 years of UFM, approves bylaw changes

 Happy Friday from our BOUNCERS here in Bartlesville!
 All nine teams finished projects at their worksites today and returned to the church to clean up.
 We ended the night with worship and the BOUNCE wrap party.
 We are proud of our BOUNCERS for their hard work and determination all week.
 The residents of Bartlesville were very pleased and blessed this week.

 Samuel Middleton, a seventh-grader from South Oaks Baptist Church, said that his experience has been amazing this week.
-This is his second trip with BOUNCE and “it is fortunate to see residents and do/p>... [continue]
+This is his second trip with BOUNCE and “it is fortunate to see residents and do the work of God”.
+He also added that it is a blessing to see the residents... [continue]

 BOUNCing with Our Neighbors